Towards Autonomous Visual Navigation in Arable Fields: Conclusion

-\figref{fig:movar_graph} illustrates the crop-row detection algorithm, First, a sliding window $\Psi$ scans the image from right to left in steps of~$\mathbf{S}$.
-The size of the sliding window $w, h$ and the scanning steps $\mathbf{S}$ are set to ensure a large overlap between adjacent steps in the scans.
-At each step, we compute a line based on crop centers inside the sliding window using least-squares method and find the intersection point $\textit{I}_n$ of the line $L_{n}$ with the bottom axis of the image.
-All lines that do not intersect with the bottom of the image are discarded, ensuring that only crop-rows that can impact navigation are included.
-The estimated intersection~$I_{n}=[x, y]$ is associated with the angle~$\phi_{n}$ of corresponding line~$L_{n}=(I_{n}, \phi_{n})$.
+\figref{fig:movar_graph} illustrates the crop-row detection algorithm, First, a sliding window $\Psi$ scans the image from left to right with a stride of~$\mathbf{S}$.
+The size of the sliding window ($w$ and $h$) and the stride $\mathbf{S}$ are set to ensure a large overlap between adjacent steps in the scans.
+For the $n$-th sliding window $\Psi_{n}$ we compute a line ($L_{n}$) based on the crop centers inside the sliding window using least-squares method.
+We then find the intersection point $\textit{I}_n$ of the line $L_{n}$ with the bottom axis of the image; we only retain lines that intersect within the image bounds.
+Each line is then described by its point of intersection $I_{n}=[x, y]$ and the angle of intersection~$\phi_{n}$ such that~$L_{n}=(I_{n}, \phi_{n})$.